microsoft/vscode-docs/api/ux-guidelines/panel.md

 ## Panel Toolbar

 The Panel Toolbar can expose options scoped to the currently selected View.
 For example the Terminal view exposes [View Actions](/api/extension-guides/tree-view#view-actions) to add a new terminal, split the view layout, and more.
 Switching to the Problems view exposes a different set of actions.
+Similar to the [Sidebar Toolbar](api/ux-guidelines/sidebars#sidebar-toolbar), the toolbar will only render if there is just a single View.
+If more than one View is used, each View will render its own toolbar.

 **✔️ Do**